cornerstonejs/cornerstone3D/packages/dicomImageLoader/README.md

 ## Backlog

-- better handling of web worker loading
 - ESM build for the library
 - Make the examples work again

-- Support for images with pixel padding
-- Support for high bit (e.g. mask out burned in overlays)
 - Free up DICOM P10 instance after decoding to reduce memory consumption
-- Add support for compressed images to WADO-RS loader
 - Look at using EMSCRIPTEN based build of IJG for JPEG
-- Consolidate all EMSCRIPTEN codecs into one build to cut down on memory use and startup times
 - Add support for bulk data items to WADO-RS Loader
+- WebWorker Manager
+  - Better handling of web worker loading
   - Add events to webWorkerManager so its activity can be monitored
   - Add support for issuing progress events from web worker tasks

 # FAQ